 Many times I have experienced young children making their ideas and thoughts heard through many different forms, be it drawing, dancing, painting with mud, singing, constructing or using gestures and props in role play.
 On a number of these occasions, I have had the privilege to witness some of those children begin to articulate their thoughts and ideas verbally to chosen, trusted people.
 Why is this special?
 Because these children have been diagnosed with selective mutism (formerly referred to as elective mutism) and have previously been unable to speak in all but very familiar environments.
-Can you imagine how debilitating that must be?
-And how empowering for that child to be able to overcome their fear!
+This can be debilitating socially and emotionally, but also very empowering for children who are able to overcome their fear.

 What is selective mutism?

 Selective mutism is a rare anxiety disorder affecting around 1% of the population, in which a child is consistently unable to speak in settings other than their home (or very familiar environments) due to excessive fear.
 This leads to speech-avoidance behaviours and the reinforcement of their own non-speaking identities.
 The prevalence of SM is increasing (Johnson & Wintgens, 2001), and the lack of specialist early intervention can lead to significant interferences in development, increased anxiety into adult years and great disadvantages in life (Coiffman-Yohros, 2017).